Stay healthy and safe. Check out our tips for well-being, on and off campus.

 You can find information on local sexual health clinics and free condom suppliers at these links:

-SAUWS also distribute free condoms from the Students’ Unions at Ayr, Hamilton and Paisley.
+SAUWS also distribute free condoms from the Students’ Unions at Ayr, Lanarkshire and Paisley.

 Handle feelings of stress or anxiety.
 SilverCloud gives you secure, immediate access to interactive CBT (cognitive behavioural therapy) modules.